olena-yanovska/vue3-calendar/README.md

 [DEMO Link](https://olena-yanovska.github.io/vue3-calendar/)

 This is a simple calendar that displays planned events for the current month.
 The current day is highlighted in green, and days with planned events are highlighted in yellow.
-Time is shown by the London/Europe time zone.
+Time is shown by the London/Europe timezone.

 <img src="https://user-images.githubusercontent.com/116846571/227862396-91451ea4-eadd-4502-b3cd-5e860f5a97c3.PNG" width="600">